 ASSESSING SEVERITY to support evidence-based decision making

 ACAPS analysis assesses the severity of different components of a crisis in order to support evidence-based decision making.
-We use the INFORM Global Crisis Severity Index (GCSI) to enable comparisons of scale and severity across the world; we assess the level of humanitarian access in various contexts; and we analyse the level of humanitarian needs for certain population groups in specific contexts.
+We use the INFORM Severity Index to enable comparisons of scale and severity across the world; we assess the level of humanitarian access in various contexts; and we analyze the level of humanitarian needs for certain population groups in specific contexts.

-The INFORM GCSI is a regularly updated, and easily interpreted model for measuring the severity of humanitarian crisis globally.
+The INFORM Severity Index is a regularly updated, and easily interpreted model for measuring the severity of humanitarian crisis globally.
 This global severity analysis is coherent with other types of severity analysis conducted by ACAPS, in the field, at a subnational level.

-The GCSI is an open and free tool for everybody, you can find the model updated on a monthly basis on ACAPS and INFORM websites.
+The INFORM Severity Index is an open and free tool for everybody, you can find the model updated on a monthly basis on ACAPS and INFORM websites.

 OTHER TECHNICAL BRIEFS ON SEVERITY